Fourteen98/officeverse-frontend/README.md

 ### Key Features <a name="key-features"></a>

-> Our API have great feautures.
+> Our React Front-End have great feautures.

 - **All routes are protected if you are not loggedin**
 - **Current User State in store**